Chicken Fried Rice

 More Vegetable Options – You can also add corn, bell peppers, green onion, broccoli, cauliflower, green beans.
 Any dense and hearty vegetables would be nice, just make sure to finely dice it so there are no large chunks.

-• First, brown the chicken until done and take it out of the pan.
+• First, brown the chicken in a preheated cooking pan until just done and take it out of the pan.

 • Next, cook onions and carrots and then pea until softened.

-• Move the veggies over, and pour in whisked egg and let it cook for a couple minutes.
+• Move the veggies over, and pour in whisked egg.
+Leave it untouched and let it cook for a couple minutes.

-• Add cold rice into the pan and quickly stir it together.
+• Add cold rice into the pan, right over eggs, and quickly stir everything together.

 • Finally add back the chicken and stir it all together.

-• Pour in sauce mixture and stir to coat everything with sauce.
-Let it cook and then take off heat.
+• Pour in sauce mixture and as you heat it sizzle, stir to coat everything with sauce.
+Let it cook just a couple of minutes and then take off heat.

 Make It A Little Healthier

-Substitute the oil.
-Peanut oil is not the lightest option and if you want to lighten your dish, use avocado oil or even avocado oil.
+• Substitute the oil.
+Peanut oil is not the lightest option and if you want to lighten your dish, use avocado oil.

 chicken fried rice in a large cooking pan on wooden board.